Azure/terraform-azurerm-avm-res-network-loadbalancer/README.md

 ### <a name="input_sku_tier"></a> [sku\_tier](#input\_sku\_tier)

-Description:   An optional string parameter that specifies the SKU tier of this Load Balancer.
+Description:   String parameter that specifies the SKU tier of this Load Balancer.
   Possible values are `Global` and `Regional`.
   Defaults to `Regional`.
   Changing this forces a new resource to be created.